15

 • 1

 This is ridiculously impractical and requires far more estimation and accuracy than the obvious answer of just rolling the dough into a cylinder and cutting it so the smaller piece is half the size of the larger piece.
-Oct 27, 2015 at 11:03
+Commented Oct 27, 2015 at 11:03

 • 4

 This is actually ridiculously easy.
 I wish I thought of it.
 It sounds complicated when you describe it in trigonometric terms, but poke the center with your finger and lay a straight edge across that halfway point (above) and then cut from the center to where your edge falls outside the circle.
 Try it; it takes seconds, and it works very well..
-Oct 27, 2015 at 13:31
+Commented Oct 27, 2015 at 13:31

 • 1